Fair Division with Money and Prices: Basic definitions and notation

 The \textit{efficient surplus} at profile $\overrightarrow{u}$ is $\mathcal{W }(\overrightarrow{u})=\max_{\pi \in \mathcal{P}(N;A)}\overrightarrow{u}(\pi ) $.
-Recall an easy but critical consequence of the quasi-linearity assumption\textit{: the allocation} $(\pi ^{\ast },t)\in \mathcal{P} (N;A)\times \mathcal{T}(N)$ \textit{is efficient (Pareto optimal: PO) if and only if }$\pi ^{\ast }$\textit{\ maximises }$\overrightarrow{u}(\pi )$ \textit{\ over} $\mathcal{P}(N;A)$: Pareto optimality is independent of the balanced cash transfers.
+Recall an easy but critical consequence of the quasi-linearity assumption\textit{: the allocation} $(\pi ^{\ast },t)\in \mathcal{P} (N;A)\times \mathcal{T}(N)$ \textit{is efficient (Pareto optimal: PO) if and only if }$\pi ^{\ast }$\textit{\ maximises }$\overrightarrow{u}(\pi )$ \textit{\ over} $\mathcal{P}(N;A)$.
+Pareto optimality is independent of the balanced cash transfers.

-\paragraph{implementation}
+\paragraph{Implementation}

-\textbf{I}n an arbitrary $n$-agent mechanism agent $i$'s strategy is \textit{ safe} if it delivers to $i$ the largest \textquotedblleft worst case\textquotedblright\ utility against all other agents who play adversarially against $i$ after seeing $i$'s strategy.
-That utility is the \textit{guarantee} implemented by this mechanism: it only depends upon the mechanism including $n$ and agent $i$'s utility function.
+Given an arbitrary $n$-agent mechanism agent $i$'s strategy is \textit{safe} if it delivers to $i$ the largest \textquotedblleft worst case\textquotedblright\ utility against all other agents playing adversarially against $i$ after seeing $i$'s strategy.
+That utility is the \textit{guarantee} offered by this mechanism to agent $i$: it only depends upon the mechanism, agent $i$'s utility function, and the number of other agents.

-In our model as always many rules can implement the same guarantee: an example is the two versions of Divide\&Choose in section 6.
-We systematically omit many tie-breaking details from the description of rules, and the reader will find it easy to check that they (the details) never affect the guarantee they implement.
+Several mechanisms can implement the same guarantee: an example is the two versions of Divide \& Choose in section 6.
+When computing guarantees we systematically omit many tie-breaking details from the description of rules, and the reader will find it easy to check that they (the details) never affect the guarantee they implement.

-We will also discuss the efficiency performance of a rule at the outcome resulting from the simultaneous safe play by all agents; if multiple choices of safe play or tie-breaking details affect the outcome, we focus on the least efficient possible outcome.
-This performance is meaningful in the fully decentralised context where no agent's choice of strategy uses any information about other agents.
-Naturally this restriction does not apply to a guarantee: its ex ante protection applies against all possible moves of the other agents including highly strategic moves based on knowledge of my own utility.
+At a given profile of utilities, in \textit{any }Nash equilibrium of the game induced by the mechanism each agent gets at least their guaranteed utility (otherwise this agent agent would benefit from deviating to a safe strategy).
+Therefore how close is the sum of individual guarantees to the efficient maximum is an upper bound on the price of anarchy: the worst loss of efficiency at any equilibrium.